+Thank you to Netgalley, Hodder and Stoughton and Laura Carlin for my ARC of The Wicked Cometh in exchange for an honest review.
 I’m really cheering Laura on as an author since I found out that like me, she lives in Derbyshire!
 It’s always great to discover an author from your own area, but anyway, … Continue reading The Wicked Cometh by Laura Carlin.
 Review.

 It's that time again!
 Yay!
 I really love doing the wrap up and getting the chance to look back on what I've read this month, what I've enjoyed etc. This month I read 22 books at a total of 8,149 pages which is less books but more pages than usual so still a win.
 I'm … Continue reading September 2017 wrap up!

 The Crow Garden is the first novel I have read from author Alison Littlewood and it was a rare treat!
 I love the idea of novels about madness but it is rare that I find one so well written, most I have found dance around with innuendo and mystery and I find that quite frustrating. … Continue reading The Crow Garden by Alison Littlewood.
 Review